 Barbara has a grapefruit tree in our backyard, so uses fresh grapefruit juice.
 The rest of us can shop for fresh-squeezed pink grapefruit juice or whole pink or red grapefruits to squeeze.

-> The recipe for candied grapefruit peel is below.
+> The recipe for candied grapefruit peel.

 > The history of grapefruit, including pink and red grapefruit.